Academic year 2023/24

 Attainment by sex

-Female students perform better than male students within the A level cohort.
+Female students perform better than male students within the A level and applied general cohort.

-Within the A level cohort, female students continue to achieve higher average point scores (APS) compared to male students, as has been the trend for the past five years.
-The gap, however, has remained stable in comparison to last year, with a difference of 1.2pts in favour of females.
+Within the A level and applied general cohort, female students continue to achieve higher average point scores (APS) compared to male students, as has been the trend for the past five years.
+For A level students, the gap has remained stable in comparison to last year, with a difference of 1.2pts in favour of females.
+For applied general students the gap is slightly wider, rising from 2.5pts last year to 2.6pts this year.

-The disadvantage gap is comparable for female and male students
+The disadvantage gap is comparable for A level female and male students

 Attainment by ethnicity